Bachelor of Science

 GLI Capstone Project

 Rich, Benjamin, "The Effect of Hook Scarring on Angler Satisfaction on the West Fork of the Bitterroot River" (2016).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 216.

 © Copyright 2016 Benjamin Rich